VoltRipper

 Street-legal: closer than most, but still check your state

 Unlike the Sur-Rons, the RCR ships with lights, so the street-legal path is more realistic here than on a bike you'd have to light from scratch.
-But it's still `street_legal: kit` — whether you can actually register and plate it depends on your state's rules.
+But it is still kit-legal only — whether you can actually register and plate it depends on your state's rules.
 Read our street-legal guide and check locally before you count on road use.

 Where it costs you

 • Ships speed-limited.
-It's delivered restricted; full 60 mph needs unlocking.
+It's delivered restricted; full 65+ mph performance needs unlocking and appropriate off-road use.

 • Fixed battery.
 The pack isn't swappable, so you can't carry a spare to double your range.